Gary Suiter

-Gary G. Suiter (January 18, 1944 – October 23, 1982) was an American professional basketball player.
+Gary G. Suiter (January 18, 1945 – October 23, 1982) was an American professional basketball player.

 Suiter was a 6'9" center from Midwestern State University, and played for the Mustangs from 1966 to 1969.
-Suiter had previously attended the University of New Mexico in the fall of 1962 on a basketball scholarship, but transferred after numerous disciplinary reasons.
+He had previously attended the University of New Mexico in 1962 on a basketball scholarship but transferred after numerous disciplinary reasons.

-He played one season (1970–71) in the National Basketball Association as a member of the Cleveland Cavaliers, and averaged 1.4 points in 30 games.
+Suiter played one season (1970–71) in the National Basketball Association (NBA) as a member of the Cleveland Cavaliers and averaged 1.4 points in 30 games.
+He was the first person from Albuquerque to play in the NBA.